Trogiken/PiActuate/README.md

 [^1]: US/Eastern, Europe/Amsterdam
 [^2]: Find the movement rate of door and the distance it must travel.
 Add an additional 4 - 6 seconds
+[^3]: Port forward this value on your router to expose it to the WAN